eli64s/Python-Markov-Chain-Sentence-Creator/README.md

 - The papers that had been **excoriating** him were now lauding him
 - She **admonished** me for appearing at breakfast unshaven

-This notebook is fairy straightforward and there are many oppurtunities to enhance this model for more accuracy.
+This notebook is fairy straightforward and there are many oppurtunities to enhance this model's accuracy, specifically feeding the model with more sentence data.
 My end goal is to implement this as a feature in my [Vocabulary Flashcard Web-Application](https://github.com/eli64s/Django-Flashcard-Web-App).
 Feel free to ask questions and suggest areas of improvement!